 Sadly, 21 ultra-marathon runners died in Gansu province in May 2021 due to poor planning by race officials.

 (You can find out more about Chinese provinces here.)

-Fun fact: If you’re a fitness fanatic and want to explore China’s best attraction while you run, check out the Great Wall Marathon.
+Fun fact: If you’re a fitness fanatic and want to explore China’s best attraction while you run, check out the Great Wall Marathon in Beijing.